drewglov/Portfolio/README.md

    • [Classifying Yelp!
 Reviews with NLP](https://github.com/drewglov/Portfolio/blob/master/Natural%20Language%20Processing/Classifying%20Yelp!%20Reviews%20with%20NLP.ipynb) - In this NLP project we will be attempting to classify Yelp reviews into positive or negative categories based off the text content in the reviews.

 ### Neural Networks & Deep Learning
+   • [Bank Note Authentication with Tensorflow](https://github.com/drewglov/Portfolio/blob/master/Deep%20Learning/Bank%20Note%20Authentication%20with%20TF.ipynb) - In this project, we will build a model that uses Tensorflow to predict whether a bank note is authentic or not.

+   • [MNIST Multi-Layer Perceptron](https://github.com/drewglov/Portfolio/blob/master/Deep%20Learning/MNIST%20with%20Multi-Layer%20Perceptron.ipynb) - In this project we will build out a Multi Layer Perceptron model in Tensorflow to try to classify hand written digits using the famous MNIST data set.
+The purpose of this project isn't to achieve peak accuracy on the MNIST data set, but rather to demonstrate the underlying concepts of Tensorflow without using contrib.learn.

 ### Misc.